 Vascular Surgery Fellows have primary responsibility for the care of vascular surgery patients at Clements University Hospital, Parkland Hospital, and the Dallas VA Medical Center.
 This includes weekday coverage and assigned night and weekend call.
 Call averages one-in-three week nights and weekends.

 Fellows are expected to have a substantial role in the direct supervision and education of general surgery residents and medical students caring for vascular surgery patients.
 Fellows will see patients in the outpatient clinic on a regular basis; approximately one day per week will be allocated for outpatient care.

 - Provide a comprehensive 2-year curriculum to enable residents to learn tertiary, secondary, and primary care of vascular diseases.

 - Educate residents to provide excellent operative and non-operative care in a team model.

 - Train individuals in the care of the spectrum of vascular diseases afflicting patients from all age groups and socioeconomic groups at Clements University, Parkland Memorial Hospital, Dallas Veterans Affairs Medical Center, and Dallas Children’s Medical Center.

-- To expose trainees to cutting-edge operative techniques that will allow graduates to obtain a skillset that offers a competitive advantage in practice.
+- Expose trainees to cutting-edge operative techniques that will allow graduates to obtain a skillset that offers a competitive advantage in practice.

 - Produce independent practitioners who will be leaders locally and nationally in community or academic practice.

-You will take the Vascular Surgery In-Training Examination (VSITE) during your first and second year of training.
+Fellows will take the Vascular Surgery In-Training Examination (VSITE) during the first and second years of training.
 A score less than the 30th percentile may result in academic probation and a need for remediation.
-You must pass the ARDMS registry examination for Physician Vascular Interpretation (RPVI).
-You are expected to obtain this certification in your second year of training.
+Fellows must pass the ARDMS registry examination for Physician Vascular Interpretation (RPVI) in order to sit for the Vascular Surgery Certifying Board Exam.
+Fellows are expected to obtain this certification in the second year of training.